-The Islamic University of Kenya (IUK) officially launched the first session of its much-anticipated sustainability campaign, #IUKGreenDrive2025, on Friday with great enthusiasm and participation.
-The event marked the beginning of a series of initiatives aimed at promoting environmental responsibility, aligning with the global Sustainable Development Goals (SDGs), particularly SDG 13 (Climate Action) and SDG 17 (Partnerships for the Goals).
-Guests were welcomed warmly, setting a positive and inclusive tone for the day.
-The session began with a keynote address by the Vice Chancellor, Prof. Dr. Ahmed Bilal Waqar, who reaffirmed IUK’s commitment to creating a greener, more sustainable future through collaborative efforts.
+The Islamic University of Kenya (IUK) officially kicked off the first session of its eagerly awaited sustainability campaign, #IUKGreenDrive2025, on Friday, drawing vibrant enthusiasm and active participation.
+This event signaled the launch of a series of meaningful initiatives designed to foster environmental responsibility and advance the global Sustainable Development Goals (SDGs)—with a special focus on SDG 3 (Good Health and Well-being), SDG 13 (Climate Action), and SDG 17 (Partnerships for the Goals).
+Guests were welcomed with genuine warmth, setting an inviting and inclusive tone for the day.
+The session opened with a keynote address from Vice Chancellor Prof. Dr. Ahmed Bilal Waqar, who passionately reaffirmed IUK’s dedication to building a greener, healthier, and more sustainable future through collective action.
 A highlight of the day was an inspiring talk by Dr. Said Ragaeh, who spoke passionately about the power of individuals to become agents of change in their communities and beyond.
-His message resonated strongly with attendees, reinforcing the importance of personal responsibility in tackling environmental challenges.
+His message resonated strongly with attendees, reinforcing the importance of personal responsibility in tackling environmental and public health challenges.
 Adding energy and excitement to the program, well-known influencer Dulla Mulla introduced fellow influencers present at the event.
-Their involvement underscored the importance of using digital platforms and youth voices to amplify the message of sustainability.
-The IUK team also took the opportunity to emphasize the significance of the initiative, showcasing the university’s eco-conscious infrastructure and the steps already being taken toward a more sustainable campus.
-As the day concluded, a clear message emerged: Together, we are driving change — for people, planet, and future generations.
-The #IUKGreenDrive2025 is not just an event; it is a movement—one that positions IUK as a leader in environmental advocacy within the academic community.
+Their involvement underscored the importance of using digital platforms and youth voices to amplify the message of sustainability and well-being.
+The IUK team also took the opportunity to emphasize the significance of the initiative, showcasing the university’s eco-conscious infrastructure, health-centered community programs, and the steps already being taken toward a more sustainable and healthy campus.
+As the day concluded, a clear message emerged: Together, we are driving change—for people, planet, health, and future generations.
+The #IUKGreenDrive2025 is not just an event; it is a movement—one that positions IUK as a leader in sustainability, wellness, and environmental advocacy within the academic community.

 Uploaded on: 2025-09-23 15:20:18